kr-swapnil/NetVA/README.md

 <b>Available functions</b>: netva.mc(): Performs vulnerability analysis with parallel processing (only compatible on Linux/macOS machine).

-  netva.sc(): Performs vulnerability analysis compatible on any Linux, macOS or Windows based machines.
+  netva.sc(): Performs vulnerability analysis without parallel processing (compatible on any Linux, macOS or Windows based machines.

   detectVPs(): Detects VPs based on the five-point summary of boxplot for each topological properties included in the package.